 Blogging & Speaking

-Blogging, speaking about, or creating tutorials about one of Appwrite’s many features.
-Mention @appwrite on Twitter and/or email team@appwrite.io so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
+Blogging, speaking about, or creating tutorials about one of Appwrite’s many features are very effective at helping Appwrite.
+Mention @appwrite on Twitter and/or email team@appwrite.io so we can give you pointers and tips on the best way to spread the word by promoting your content on the different Appwrite communication channels.
 Please add your blog posts and videos of talks to our Awesome Appwrite repo on GitHub.

 Presenting at Meetups

-Presenting at meetups and conferences about your Appwrite projects.
+Presenting at meetups and conferences about your Appwrite projects is another excellent means to get the word out about Appwrite.
 Your unique challenges and successes in building things with Appwrite can provide great speaking material.
 We’d love to review your talk abstract/CFP, so get in touch with us if you’d like some help!

-Sending Feedbacks & Reporting Bugs
+Sending Feedback & Reporting Bugs

-Sending feedback is a great way for us to understand your different use cases of Appwrite better.
-If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our Discord channel.
+Sending feedback is a great way for us to better understand your different use cases of Appwrite.
+If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or on our Discord channel.

 Submitting New Ideas

-If you think Appwrite could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and it's implications.
+If you think Appwrite could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think about your new idea and its implications.
 We would also use this issue to gather more information, get more feedback from the community, and have a proper discussion about the new feature.

 Improving Documentation

-Submitting documentation updates, enhancements, designs, or bug fixes.
-Spelling or grammar fixes will be very much appreciated.
+Submitting documentation updates, enhancements, designs, or bug fixes help us improve our documentation.
+Spelling or grammar fixes are also very much appreciated.

 Helping Someone

-Searching for Appwrite on Discord, GitHub, or StackOverflow and helping someone else who needs help.
 You can also help by teaching others how to contribute to Appwrite's repo!
+Please consider searching for Appwrite on Discord, GitHub, or StackOverflow and helping someone else who needs help.

 Code of Conduct